MarcoSong1/cse15l-lab-reports/lab-report-3-week6.md

 ./technical/biomed
 ./technical/911report
 ```
 The `-type` option can help us to search for files or directories based on the types.
-In this case, it is usefuly to use `-type d` option if we want to search for directories inside `./technical`.
+In this case, it is useful to use `-type d` option if we want to search for directories inside `./technical`.

 Example 2: